llvm/llvm-project/amd/comgr/README.md

 version number is incremented, and the minor version is reset to zero, for each backwards-incompatible change introduced.

+* `1.8`: Implement GNU Symbol Versioning for all exported functions.
+Rename some macros exposed in `amd_comgr.h` to avoid conflicts.
 * `1.7`: Add `AMD_COMGR_ACTION_COMPILE_SOURCE_WITH_DEVICE_LIBS_TO_BC`, a
   replacement for `AMD_COMGR_ACTION_ADD_DEVICE_LIBRARIES`, which is now deprecated.